-In this case, the Prosecutor's Office in the indictment wrongly referred to a norm from the (non-applicable) Rome Statute, and until the end of the main trial failed to modify the indictment; therefore, the courts that ruled in the case (Higher Court in Bijelo Polje, and then the Appellate Court of Montenegro), according to the Supreme Court, could not have corrected the Prosecutor's Office by stating in the judgment what rule of international law had (possibly) been violated by the actions of the defendants.
+The Supreme Court in its judgment used another incorrect argument on the basis of which it rejected the request for protection of legality.
+According to the Supreme Court, when, as in this case, the defendants are indicted for a crime prescribed in the Criminal Code with a "blanket" provision, the norm to which the provision of the Criminal Code refers to (in this case, the rule of international law) must be correctly specified in the indictment.
+A court, in the opinion of the Supreme Court, "may not change or amend" the norm referred to a norm from the (non-applicable) Rome Statute, and until the end of the main trial failed to modify the indictment; therefore, the courts that ruled in the case (Higher Court in Bijelo Polje, and then the Appellate Court of Montenegro), according to the Supreme Court, could not have corrected the Prosecutor's Office by stating in the judgment what rule of international law had (possibly) been violated by the actions of the defendants.